AstraZeneca bid supports FTSE 100 despite ripples from Russian sanctions

 "AstraZeneca was conclusive in saying that the bid was too low, hence the reason we're seeing such a hefty premium being applied to Friday's prices today," said Alastair McCaig, analyst at IG, adding that it was encouraging for the market that activity in mergers and acquisitions was picking up.

-AstraZeneca added about 29 points to the FTSE 100.
-The shares traded in volume of nearly 6 times their 90-day daily average, with total turnover on the FTSE 100 just 80 percent of its average.
+AstraZeneca added about 30 points to the FTSE 100.
+The shares had traded 4 and a 1/2 times their 90-day daily average volume by 1413 GMT, with total turnover on the FTSE 100 less than half of its average.

+Astra's share price gain raised the group's market capitalisation by roughly 7.7 billion pounds ($13 billion).

 The prospect of more corporate activity in the sector also lifted Shire and GlaxoSmithKline.
 Shire added around 10 percent and GlaxoSmithKline about 6 percent last week.